Merserk/ComfyUI-Flow-Assistor/README.md

 > 2. **Others:** Unloads everything else, keeping only the passing model in VRAM.
 > 3. **All:** Unloads everything to system RAM (clean slate).

+---

+### 8. 🎮 Flow Control (Sidecar Bypass)
+**Toggle nodes On/Off remotely.**

+A control panel that connects to up to 4 other nodes.
+This acts as a "Sidecar" — it does not sit in the flow of data, but rather controls the logic of the connected nodes.

+> **How it works:**
+> 1. Connect a node (e.g., a KSampler or ControlNet) to an `input` slot.
+> 2. Toggle the switch on this node.
+> 3. **Off (BYPASS):** Forces the connected node into Bypass mode (purple).
+> 4. **Active:** Forces the connected node into Always/Normal mode.

+---

+### 9. 🔀 Any Passthrough
+**Universal rerouting tools.**

+Use these to clean up "spaghetti" wires or create fallback logic.
+These nodes accept **any** connection type (Model, Image, String, Latent, etc.).

+*   **Any Passthrough (6 → 1):** Takes up to 6 inputs.
+Outputs the **first** one that is not null.
+Great for fallback defaults.
+*   **Any Passthrough (1 → 6):** Takes 1 input and duplicates it to 6 outputs.
+Great for organizing wires from a single source.

+---

+### 10. ⏱️ Add Delay
+**Pause execution for debugging.**

+A simple node that connects to any data type, waits for a specified number of seconds, and then passes the data through unchanged.
+Useful for timing API calls or debugging complex flows.

+---

+### 11. 📺 Show Text
+**Display text directly on the graph.**

+Connect any string output (like the `Prompt Queue` or `Camera Angle Control`) to this node.
+It will display the text content inside a widget box on the node itself.
+Useful for verifying what is actually being sent to your CLIP encoder.

 <br>

 ## 🚀 Workflow Examples